SteveCabral/Python/PySide6/Games/Thanksgiving/Documentation/README.md

 - Purpose: A Wheel-of-Fortune–style family game implemented with PySide6.
 Players take turns guessing letters to reveal a phrase and score points.
 - Location: project root folder `Thanksgiving/` with UI widgets in `Thanksgiving/widgets/`.
 - Entry point: `main.py` — constructs the application window containing the leaderboard and game UI.
+ - Entry point: `main.py` — constructs the application window containing the leaderboard and game UI.
+ - Default countdown timer: `20` seconds (configurable via `game_config.json` / `config.DEFAULT_CONFIG`).

 ## Key Modules and Responsibilities

 - `config.py` — JSON-backed configuration loader/writer; supplies `DEFAULT_CONFIG` and `game_config.json` containing `phrases` and `points`.
+ - `config.py` — JSON-backed configuration loader/writer; supplies `DEFAULT_CONFIG` and `game_config.json` containing `phrases`, `points`, and `time_limit` (default `20`).
 - `phrase_manager.py` — `Phrase` dataclass and `PhraseManager`.
 Validates phrase length, tracks availability, and returns the next available phrase.
 - `leaderboard.py` — `LeaderboardModel` (subclass of `QAbstractTableModel`) responsible for player list, ranking, score updates, and selection state.
+ - `leaderboard.py` — `LeaderboardModel` (subclass of `QAbstractTableModel`) responsible for player list, ranking, score updates, and selection state.
+New method: `reset_scores()` clears scores/played/is_selected while keeping player names so players don't need re-entering on a new game.
 - `game_window.py` — `GameWindow` (PySide6 `QWidget`) composing the main gameplay area: phrase grid, letter buttons, and controls; coordinates phrase selection and scoring.
+ - `game_window.py` — `GameWindow` (PySide6 `QWidget`) composing the main gameplay area: phrase grid, letter buttons, and controls; coordinates phrase selection and scoring. `Start Game` now preserves existing player names (if any) and clears their scores by calling `LeaderboardModel.reset_scores()`.
 - `widgets/phrase_grid.py` — `PhraseGridWidget` responsible for splitting and rendering phrase characters into a 4-row grid.
 - `widgets/letter_buttons.py` — `LetterButtonsWidget` containing letter `QPushButton`s A–Z and emitting `letter_clicked` events.
+ - `widgets/letter_buttons.py` — `LetterButtonsWidget` containing letter `QPushButton`s A–Z and emitting `letter_clicked` events.
+Each button now shows a tooltip like `Points = <n>` indicating the per-letter value.

 ## Runtime Flow

 1. `main.py` creates `MainWindow` with two panes: the left leaderboard and the right `GameWindow`.
 2. Players are added via the leaderboard UI.
-Selecting a row marks the current player and updates the UI.
+Selecting a row marks the current player; the visible "Current Player" label is shown in the `GameWindow` header above the phrase grid (the leaderboard no longer shows a separate bottom label).
 3. `Start Game`/`Next Phrase` in `GameWindow` uses `PhraseManager.next_available()` to load and display a phrase in the `PhraseGridWidget`.
 4. Clicking a letter emits `letter_clicked` → `GameWindow.on_letter()` checks the phrase for occurrences, reveals letters in the grid, and updates scores via the leaderboard model.
+Each letter button's tooltip provides the points value for that letter.
 5. Phrases should be marked unavailable once solved; the UI advances to the next available phrase.

 ## Notable Implementation Details & Strengths

 - Clear separation of concerns: model (`LeaderboardModel`), phrase management (`PhraseManager`), and view/widgets (`PhraseGridWidget`, `LetterButtonsWidget`).
 - Uses Qt model/view architecture for the leaderboard (`QAbstractTableModel`).
-- Config-driven `game_config.json` makes it easy to add phrases and change per-letter points.
+- Config-driven `game_config.json` makes it easy to add phrases, change per-letter points, and control the `time_limit` (default 20s).
+- `Start Game` preserves player names and clears only scores (convenience for repeated play sessions).
+- Letter buttons display tooltips indicating their point value (e.g., `Points = 5`).
 - Widgets are small, focused, and easily testable.

 ## Bugs, Limitations & Risk Areas

-- Leaderboard model instance is duplicated: `MainWindow` and `GameWindow` each create a `LeaderboardModel`.
-As a result, score updates in `GameWindow` are not reflected in the left-hand leaderboard.
-This is likely unintended and should be fixed by sharing a single model instance.
-- `PhraseManager.next_available()` does not mark a phrase as unavailable; `mark_unavailable()` exists but isn't invoked by the main flow, so phrases may be reused repeatedly.
+- `PhraseManager.next_available()` should be checked to ensure it is marked unavailable when solved; `mark_unavailable()` exists but flow should guarantee it's called on solve.
-- `PhraseGridWidget.display_phrase()` currently writes characters directly into labels (appearing revealed).
-If the intended UX is to hide letters until guessed, the display logic should be changed to show placeholders and reveal letters only after correct guesses.
+- `PhraseGridWidget.display_phrase()` currently writes characters directly into labels; if the intended UX is to hide letters until guessed, change to placeholders and reveal logic.
-- Miss penalty calculation appears incorrect: `cost = self.points_map.get(letter, 5) * 0` always yields 0 (no penalty).
-That likely needs correction to apply an intended negative score for misses.
 - `solve()` in `game_window.py` is unimplemented — no mechanism exists for entering and evaluating full-phrase guesses.
-- `split_phrase_into_rows` can overflow if a phrase exceeds the combined capacity; `PhraseManager` limits phrase length but defensive handling would help.
+- Defensive checks around phrase length and grid capacity are recommended to avoid layout overflow for very long phrases.

 ## Extension Points (Where to Expand)